 Holidays in Magaluf, Balearic Islands: Resorts, Beaches & Hotels

-Magaluf, located on the beautiful island of Mallorca in the Balearic Islands, remains a firm favourite for holidaymakers travelling from the UK.
-Whether you are flying out from Manchester or Liverpool, the promise of a warm Mediterranean climate and reliable sunshine makes this a go-to spot for those looking to escape the British weather for a well-deserved break.
+Magaluf, located in the beautiful Balearic Islands of Spain, has long been a firm favourite for travellers from the North West and beyond.
+Whether you are flying out of Manchester or Liverpool, the promise of a warm Mediterranean climate and reliable sunshine makes it a practical choice for a straightforward getaway.

 Where to Stay in Magaluf

-- Hotel Samos: This 4-star hotel is situated in Magaluf, Mallorca, and is conveniently positioned within walking distance of the beach.
+- Hotel Samos: This 4-star hotel is situated in Magaluf, Mallorca, and is within walking distance of the beach.

-- HSM Atlantic Park: A 4-star establishment also located in Magaluf, Mallorca, offering the benefit of being within walking distance of the beach.
+- HSM Atlantic Park: Also a 4-star option, this hotel is located in Magaluf, Mallorca, and is within walking distance of the beach.

 Getting There and When to Go